 I’d say that the Magical Maastricht Christmas market was closer to a winter carnival.
 There were some stalls,

-Be warned that you can’t pay with cash at some of the drink stalls, so you will need to acquire tickets at one of the booths.
+Be warned that you can’t pay with cash at some of the drink stalls, so you will need to acquire tickets at one of the booths for the indoor lounges.
 The booth for redeeming NS tickets had a particularly long line, but we managed to minimize our waiting time after getting 8 tickets.
 There is also a special that includes tickets for ice skating, a ride on the Ferris wheel, and gluhweins (or a non-alcoholic drink) if you plan on taking full advantage of the market.
 (1.5 tickets = One Gluhwein!)

 There’s a lovely decorated rink that becomes even nicer at night.
 For parents and weak skaters, there’s a seal available for those who aren’t that talented at ice skating.
 The location of the rink is quite convenient for parents who rather just watch their kids as there’s a cafe right next to the rink for picking up a warm beverage.